 The purpose of lecture is not to give a detailed account of a particular topic.
 In lecture we will generally give an overview of a topic, showing how a particular topic fits in with previously learned material and why the concept is important.
 While there will be times in which we go over detailed solutions to particular problems we will usually talk in general terms about how to think through the problems associated with that topic.
+Although there will be a great number of students in lecture, you are still expected and encouraged to take an active role.

 The textbook is a source of detailed information about a particular concept and about the problems associated with that concept.
 Understanding the material in the textbook requires repeated readings and thorough study.
 The text is dense with ideas that require slow, careful consideration.
+It is a good idea to be familiar with the material in the text before coming to lecture, and then read the text in more detail after the lecture.